 If you decide to outsource your low volume, high complexity products, and assemblies, here are some things you’ll see in a high-end contract manufacturer:

 1. A Highly-Trained Workforce

 It is imperative to remember that manufacturing companies within the US have taken a difficult hit over the past 20 years.
-However, there is an enormous advantage for OEMS that partner with contract manufacturers consisting of a highly trained and nurtured workforce.
-The manufacturing skills needed to execute the unique needs of a high-end machinery OEM does not happen overnight and take years to cultivate.
+However, there is an enormous advantage for OEMs that partner with contract manufacturers consisting of a highly trained and nurtured workforce.
+The manufacturing skills needed to execute the unique needs of a high-end machinery OEM do not happen overnight and take years to cultivate.